blbadger/blbadger.github.io/smaller-lms-2.md

 Even with these promising features, the question may be asked: why masked mixers?
 Before proceeding to further investigations on this architecture, it is worth considering what you get when you swap self-attention for masked convolutions.

 Before masked mixers were first trained, it was found that these models give much more accurate representations of their inputs than transformers.
 In effect, this means that given an input, the information necessary to uniquely identify that input via gradient descent is retained throughout the mixer but not the transformer.
 It could be argued for or against the idea that this would be useful for language generation, and perhaps more convincingly argued that this is important for langauge retrieval.
 But accurate input representation remains a useful feature of mixers for a variety of applications.
-We will refer to this input representation *accuracy* more in the future.

 Perhaps as important is the model architecture *flexibility* of masked mixers.
 From investigations into representation in [vision transformers](https://blbadger.github.io/vision-transformers.html), it was apparent that vision transformers require each key component of their architectures: layer normalizations, MLPs, self-attention, and residual connections are all required for effective gradient propegation.

 This can be tested more directly by simply removing each component and observing the training process.
-Ironically for an architecture introduced as 'Attention is all you need', self-attention is actually the only removable component (as long as it is replaced by some other trainiable inter-token parameters): removal of MLPs (or replacing with attention) layer norms or residual connections results in very poor language model training: either failure to minimize a loss function (if MLPs are removed or replaced with attention) or training becomes unstable (for removal of layer norms or residuals) and loss spikes to infinity.
-The reason for this is that attention is a rather difficult transformation for gradients to propegate across, and this is important because it essentially 'fixes' the architectures of models with attention to similar patterns, all requiring some form or other of the same components transformers have (layer norms, residuals, MLPs, ets.).
+Ironically for an architecture introduced as 'Attention is all you need', self-attention is actually the only removable component (as long as it is replaced by some other trainiable inter-token parameters): removal of MLPs, layer norms, or residual connections results in very poor language model training with either a failure to minimize a loss function (even if MLPs are removed or replaced with attention) or else training becomes unstable (for removal of layer norms or residuals) and gradients spikes to infinity.
+The reason for this is that attention is a rather difficult transformation for gradients to propegate across, and this is important because it essentially fixes the architectures of models with attention to similar patterns, all requiring some form or other of the same components transformers have (layer norms, residuals, MLPs, ets.).

-On the other hand it turns out that langauge training proceeds perfectly well (although slightly less efficiently) when layer norms or residuals are removed from the masked mixer architecture.
-This means that the mixer architecture is effectively much more flexible than the transformer, and can be modified to a much greater extent.
+On the other hand it turns out that langauge training proceeds perfectly well but is slightly less efficient when layer norms or residuals are removed from the masked mixer architecture.
+Even on a relatively large and difficult dataset such as the `fineweb-edu 10BT`, a 16-layer masked mixer with no layer norms whatsoever does not experience any spikes in loss during training, provided that the learning rate is relatively modest.

+This means that the mixer is effectively much more flexible than the transformer, and can be modified to a much greater extent.
 This topic will be explored more in the 'Linear mixer' section of this page.

 ### Masked Mixers make better Autoencoders than Transformers